aman790gpt/apna-demo/README.md

 # apna-demo
-This is my git repository
+This is my git repository.
+Author - Aman Kumar.